PanosK92/panoskarabelas/source/content/blog/posts/screen_space_shadows.md

 So, it's wise to keep this effect at a small scale.
 This is also why some people refer to screen space shadows as contact shadows, because shadows can only (reliably) show up when the pixel is very close to its occluder, they almost make contact.

-Here is the complete HLSL example with comments were necessary:
+Here is the complete HLSL example with comments where necessary:

 ```
 // Settings